What is the Prevent duty?

 You need to protect pupils from the risk of radicalisation, as part of your wider safeguarding duties and duty to promote the spiritual, moral, social and cultural development of pupils.

-Promote the fundamental British values in your curriculum Make sure your school is a safe space for pupils to discuss sensitive topics, including terrorism and extremism Ensure you have robust safeguarding procedures to identify children at risk Engage with your local authority's (LA's) risk assessment to determine the potential risk of individuals being drawn into terrorism in your local area Make sure you have measures in place to protect pupils from harmful online
+Promote the fundamental British values in your curriculum Make sure your school is a safe space for pupils to discuss sensitive topics, including terrorism and extremism Ensure you have robust safeguarding procedures to identify children at risk Engage with your LA's risk assessment to determine the potential risk of individuals being drawn into terrorism in your local area Make sure you have measures in place to protect pupils from harmful online content, including